AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/working-with-the-calendar/sharing-a-filter-definition-in-the-marketing-calendar.md

 >[!NOTE]
 >
->&nbsp;If you make a change to a saved filter, be sure to re-share it; your edits will not be reflected for other users until you do.
+> If you make a change to a saved filter, be sure to re-share it; your edits will not be reflected for other users until you do.

 1. Select the filter you'd like to share.